 Alternatively or in addition to, the youth may enroll in in-person college courses and be transported to and from class.
 Should the youth wish to engage with family, friends and/or mentors in the community, support will be provided.
-Youth will also have the opportunity to participate in a variety of community service projects both in and outside of the facility to better appreciate the value in helping others.
-This phase also allows additional incentive options, including trips to museums and beaches, amusement parks, and hikes through mountains and National Parks, amongst others, in order for youth to experience a variety of environments and situations while still having the support of the county.
-Included in this program are periodic reassessments during the youth's commitment, which identifies their successes as well as any needed modifications to the plan.
-Peer support, mentoring, and independent living skills will continue to be provided to develop the youth's positive attitudes, motivation, and ability to live independently in the future.
-Each component provided builds on past positive youth developmental achievements and goals to empower the youth to make positive and long-lasting changes while focusing on the youth's transition back into the community.
-Staff will create opportunities within the program for youth to lead the process of developing themselves, in order to build and strengthen their ability to resist involvement in destructive behaviors such as substance abuse or violence.
+Youth will also have the opportunity to appreciate the value in helping others by participating in a variety of community service projects both in and outside of the facility.
+This phase also allows additional incentive options, including trips to museums and beaches, amusement parks, and hikes through mountains and National Parks, amongst others in order to experience a variety of environments and situations while still having the support of the county.
+Included in this program will be periodic reassessments, which identify their successes as well as any needed modifications to their Individual Rehabilitation Plan.

 To ensure the youth is ready to reintegrate back into their community, programming will be developed in close conjunction with community based organizations, mentors, and family members to support a realistic and public safety conscious plan of supervision.
 The youth's potential living possibilities will be evaluated to provide the best possible chances of success.
-Job readiness and preparation, interview techniques, job application completion and resume writing, will continue to be available for youth who have not already completed these trainings, or who wish to complete a refresher.
-Youth have an opportunity to earn the privilege of home furloughs in differing amounts of time increments; home furloughs give the youth an opportunity to spend time with family members and practice the pro-social skills they have been learning and developing throughout their treatment process.
+Youth will have an opportunity to earn the privilege of home furloughs in differing time increments.
+Home furloughs give the youth an opportunity to spend time with family members and practice the pro-social skills they have been learning and developing throughout their treatment process.
+This phase will also ensure that the youth's health care is documented and delivered in such a way that recommended support services can be continued in the community upon release.
+This also serves as a way of helping youth understand what their health care needs are, where to go for help and what to ask when they become responsible for guiding their own care.
+Community based programs that include housing and provide case management will be sought out to engage with the youth, as we recognize that for youth to be successful they must be engaged with the communities to which they will be returning.
+Therefore, the youth will be working with community based providers to connect to services, employment and housing in that area while also working with the Probation Department in providing case management to the youth.

-This phase will also ensure that the youth's health care is documented and delivered in such a way that recommended support can be continued in the community upon release., This also serves as a way of helping youth understand what their health care needs.
-When they are released, they know where to go for help and what to ask when they become responsible for guiding their own care.
 This phase will identify and establish community service, transitional employment, apprenticeships, internships, and other opportunities for youths to acquire work experience and skills as they seek and maintain permanent employment.
 Youth will also be provided with the opportunity to participate in work assignments and skill-building programs that enhance their employability and success in the community.
 Work programs that involve non-profit, volunteer, and community service organizations will be contacted to assist youth, who have been in custody for lengthy periods, with work experience.
+Peer support, mentoring, and independent living skills will continue to be provided to develop the youth's positive attitudes, motivation, and ability to live independently.
+Each component provided builds on past positive youth developmental achievements and goals to empower the youth to make positive and long-lasting changes while focusing on the youth's transition back into the community.
+Staff will create opportunities within the program for youth to lead the process of developing themselves, in order to build and strengthen their ability to resist involvement in destructive behaviors such as substance use disorder or violence.